-This is my take on tempura fried shrimp for inside sushi rolls, the original tempura shrimp recipe is a light batter that’s very airy when fried and its nice but it always seemed a little bland to me, So I made it slightly more to my liking tempura recipe by marinating the shrimp before cooking it, the marinade accentuates the shrimp taste while the thicker batter with Japanese bread crumbs “Panko” make a very crispy outer shell.
+This is my take on fried shrimp tempura.
+In the original recipe it’s with a light batter that’s very airy when fried.
+It’s a nice dish but it always seemed a little bland to me.
+I upgraded the recipe by marinating the shrimp before cooking it.
+The marinade accentuates the taste of the shrimp, while the thicker batter with Japanese Panko bread crumbs creates a great, very crispy outer shell.

-Peel the shrimp but leave the tail attached, then make 3 small cuts one in the middle and one on each side, this prevents the shrimp from curling up when you cook it.
+Peel the shrimps but let the tails attached.
+Make three small cuts in each shrimp, one in the middle and one on each side.
+This prevents the shrimps from curling up when you cook them.

-– 2 Tbsp fish sauce (made of anchovies)
+– 2 tablespoons fish sauce (preferably made of anchovies)

-Dip the marinated shrimp in to the batter then roll it in the Panko and straight in to the deep fryer.
+Dip the marinated shrimps one by one in the batter, then roll them in the Panko bread crumbs.

-You can eat these delicious tempura shrimp on their own, if so I would highly recommend adding okonomiyaki dipping sauce.
+You can also eat these delicious shrimp tempura on their own.
+In that case I highly recommend eating them with Okonomiyaki dipping sauce.

 Do it yourself Okonomiyaki dipping sauce

 Optionally add honey to your liking.
 Mix everything together.
 Done!